 There are days that I miss having my own kitchen and bed though.
 So I won’t say that I’ll live this digital nomad lifestyle forever.
 But for now I’m going to keep winging things and see how they go because being a nomad definitely has its perks.

 Pro Tip: If you’re seriously considering a digital nomad lifestyle, we recommend looking into Trusted Housesitters.
-We’ve been using them for almost two years to travel without paying for accommodation.
+We’ve been using them for three years to travel without paying for accommodation.